 Active Community Projects

 We work with communities across the state to protect beloved places for recreation and wildlife, and farms that are sources of local food and our agricultural heritage.
-Currently, we are fundraising $300,000 to protect 133 acres of the Kingdom Trails network, home to the Sidewinder trail.
-We have just finished a succesful fundraising campaign to secure the future of the Brattleboro Area Farmers' Market.
+We have just finished a succesful fundraising campaign to to protect 133 acres of the Kingdom Trails network, home to the Sidewinder trail.

 Other recent projects have included the Delaney Farm in Wells, Blue Heron Farm in Grand Isle, Little Wood Farm in Plainfield, the Bolton Valley Nordic and Backcountry land, the Bunker Farm in Dummerston, the Bragg Farm in Fayston, The Farr and Fuller Farms in Bristol, and Crossroads Farm in Thetford.